 I have been wanting to get into photography since a few years ago and, originally, my plan was to originally buy a camera this year.
-However, last June I happened to see some discounts at my local electronics retailer (Fnac) and decided to buy one.
+However, last June, I happened to see some discounts at my local electronics retailer, Fnac, and decided to buy one.

-At first I wasn't sure which camera to pick.
+At first, I wasn't sure which camera to pick.

 I bought a Canon EOS 200D – also known as EOS Rebel SL2 in the Americas and EOS Kiss X9 in Japan.
-It's a pretty standard camera for beginners, nothing too fancy but gets the job done.
+It's a pretty standard camera for beginners, nothing too fancy but it gets the job done.